restarian/brace_document/docs/specification/unit_test_output.md

       * √ runs with all empty data passed in

+  * using stop further progression methodology for dependencies in: setPath.js

+    * checking for dependencies..

+      * √ r_js in the system as a program

+      * √ git is available in the system as a program

+    * using the blank testing example directory -> test\example

+      * √ is able to create a git repository in the example directory if there is not one already

+      * with no flags set to the document_parser

+        * √ finds the correct path data for the project

+      * with the backup directory option used and verbose flag set

+        * √ finds the correct path data for the project

+        * √ finds the correct path data for the project without a directory argument and no projectLocation option set

+        * √ finds the correct path data for the project without a directory argument and the projectLocation option set

+        * √ complains if the backup directory is outside the repository

+        * √ does not complain if the initial document directory is outside the repository but a backup directory is inside the project root

   * Using stop further progression methodology for dependencies in: sorting.js

     * Checking for dependencies..